 4.3.4.4.1 A monitoring system shall be established for each Halal Control Point identified.
-The monitoring system shall consist of planned measurements or observations to maintain the halal integrity status of the products, goods and/or cargo being handled, detect non-implementation of control measures and possible product contamination to be controlled and dealt with in a timely manner; to prevent contamination reaching the end user.
+The monitoring system shall consist of planned measurements or observations to maintain the halal integrity status of the products and/or goods being handled, detect non-implementation of control measures and possible product contamination to be controlled and dealt with in a timely manner; to prevent contamination reaching the end user.